Ce11an/tfl/CONTRIBUTING.md

 ### Testing
 We use [pytest](https://docs.pytest.org/en/stable/) to test our code.
 Please write tests for all new code you write.
-You can run all tests by running `pytest` in the root directory of this project.
+You can run all tests by running `make test` in the root directory of this project.

 ## Contributing to documentation
 We welcome contributions to our documentation.
 You can find the documentation in the `docs` directory.
 We use